-In an industry so reliant on the safety of it’s products, the infiltration of substandard fakes and copies can be devastating for both businesses and consumers alike.
+The toy sector understandably has some of the most stringent product safety legislation, and infiltration by substandard fakes and copies can be devastating for businesses and consumers alike.

 The Problem of Counterfeiting

-Yet counterfeiting doesn’t just impact the consumer.
+Counterfeiting doesn’t just impact the consumer.
 It can also cause reputational damage to brands, and of course represents potential lost income revenue for legitimate businesses who have often already invested large sums into product compliance and safety.
-Large companies typically benefit from expert brand protection, small business owners can often lack the resources and know-how to defend their intellectual property.
-As a result, SMEs which manufacture and sell online may find themselves struggling to combat fakes.
+Large companies typically benefit from expert brand protection, while small business owners can often lack the resources and know-how to defend their intellectual property.
+As a result, SMEs manufacturing and selling online can find themselves struggling to combat fakes.

 The Toy Industry

-Not immune to this trend, the toy sector is an industry giant generating over £70bn worldwide.
-The UK alone sees an average spend of £400 per child.
-Dominated by five key players – Hasbro, Lego, Mattel, Namco Banda and Jakks Pacific (each of which form a significant proportion) – the majority of businesses in the toy industry today are small to medium-sized enterprises.
-With around 5,000 of toy companies European-based, nearly all (99%) are SMEs, creating over 200,000 direct and indirect jobs – and bearing the brunt of counterfeiting activities 2.
+The toy sector is a huge industry generating over US$95bn worldwide.
+The industry is dominated by large players such as Hasbro, Lego and Mattel, but the majority of businesses in the toy industry today are small to medium-sized enterprises.
+Of the 5,000 European toy companies 99% are SMEs, creating over 200,000 direct and indirect jobs – and sadly bearing the brunt of counterfeiting activities according to worldwide stats.
 According to the British Toy and Hobby Association (BTHA), buyers complete 37% of all toy purchases online.
 Given over half of consumers believe everything online is safety-checked, this leaves them very vulnerable to scams and unsafe products.

 The Importance of Safety